devopsbysarang/devopsbysarang.github.io/_posts/2026-08-15-terraform.md

 Unlock
 ```

-While a lock is held, a second operation against the same state cannot proceed safely — it'll either wait, or (depending on backend and flags) fail with a clear locking error rather than silently corrupting state.
+While a lock is held, a second operation against the same state cannot proceed safely, it'll either wait, or (depending on backend and flags) fail with a clear locking error rather than silently corrupting state.

-### Important distinction — state locking is not provider version locking
+### Important distinction, state locking is not provider version locking

 These two "locking" concepts share a word and nothing else: